COVID-19 Protocols – TRCA Camps

 - Hand washing and respiratory etiquette signage has been placed in all washrooms.

-- All staff, and participants in grades 1 and up, will be required to wear face coverings while indoors, and outdoors when physical distancing cannot be practiced.
+- All participants in grades 1 and up (as of September 1, 2021) will be required to wear well-fitted masks (non-medical) while indoors.

 - Children in grade SK and under will be encouraged to wear face coverings.